Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    media presentation.
-   In fact, many more types of metadata relating to the live event might be ingested and passed on to an OTT workflow.
+   In fact, many more types of metadata relating to the live event might be ingested and passed on to an Over the top (OTT) streaming workflow.

    Fourth, for live media, handling the timeline
    of the presentation consistently is important.
-   This includes sampling of media, avoiding
+   This includes sampling of the media, avoiding
    timeline discontinuities and synchronizing
    timestamps attached by different ingest sources such as audio and video.
-In addition, media timeline discontinuities must be avoided as much as possible in normal operation.
-Further, when using redundant ingest sources, ingested streams must be sample accurately synchronized.
+In addition, media timeline discontinuities must be avoided as much as possible during normal operation.
+Further, when using redundant ingest sources, the ingested streams must be sample synchronized.
    Last, streams may need to be started at the same time as to avoid miss alignment between audio and video tracks.